reyortsed/async-py-orm-api/README.md

 A starter RestAPI using FastAPI, SQLite and SQLAlchemy Async extension.
 Supports OpenAPI Specification v3.1 / Swagger Docs

-> This is my first serious adventure into the Python World, as I am in essence a .NET C# developer.
+> Although I coded a bit in Python 5-6 years ago, this is my first serious adventure into the Python World, as I am, for the most part,
+> a .NET C# developer.
 > I have attempted to apply the design aspects of C# projects I have worked with, aswell as turning
-> on as strict typing as possible with PyLance (thats what I am used to)
+> on as strict typing as possible with PyLance (thats what I am used to from the world of compiled languages)
 > Any feedback in the form of comments / issues is appreciated.
 > Please feel free to fork the project for your own purposes.